Imaging the transition from diffusive to Landauer resistivity dipoles: Introduction

-With the advent of scanning tunneling potentiometry (STP)\cite{muralt1986scanning}, it became possible to image resistivity dipoles at nanoscale defects with great precision, by passing a current through a sample and imaging the resulting voltage drop with a scanning tunneling tip.
-Since then, STP has been used to study resistivity dipoles in metallic thin films\cite{muralt1986scanning,Briner1996, Feenstra1998}, reconstructed semiconductor surfaces\cite{bannani2008local, Luepke2015, LuepkeThesis}, graphene\cite{ji2012atomic,Willke2015spatial, willke2017magnetotransport, momeni2018minimum, mogi2019ultimate, sinterhauf2021unraveling, krebs2023imaging, krebs2024imaging}, and topological insulators\cite{bauer2016nanoscale,Luepke2017}.
+Scanning tunneling potentiometry (STP) \cite{muralt1986scanning} allows to image the electric potential around resistivity dipoles with great precision, by passing a current through a sample and imaging the resulting voltage drop with a scanning tunneling tip.
+So far, STP has been used to study resistivity dipoles in metallic thin films \cite{muralt1986scanning,Briner1996, Feenstra1998}, reconstructed semiconductor surfaces \cite{bannani2008local, Luepke2015, LuepkeThesis}, graphene \cite{ji2012atomic,Willke2015spatial, willke2017magnetotransport, momeni2018minimum, mogi2019ultimate, sinterhauf2021unraveling, krebs2023imaging, krebs2024imaging,markovic2025intermediate}, and topological insulators \cite{bauer2016nanoscale,Luepke2017}.
 However, it has become clear that the observed dipoles around {point-like} defects often cannot be unambiguously assigned to either the diffusive or ballistic transport regimes.
-Possible reasons for this are defect shapes that are not captured by textbook theory, or defect sizes that are close to the carrier mean free path and thus in the transition region between diffusive and ballistic transport.
-While there are recent theoretical efforts to capture transport in the transition region between diffusive and ballistic transport\cite{geng2016unified, morr2016crossover}, experimental studies of scattering at single defects that cover both regimes, and the transition between them, are lacking.
+Possible reasons for this are defect shapes that are not captured by textbook theory, or defect sizes that are close to the transition region between diffusive and ballistic transport.
+While there are recent theoretical efforts to describe transport in this transition region \cite{geng2016unified, morr2016crossover}, {resolving the details of the transition in experiments has remained challenging, due to its non-trivial dependence on the defect shapes \cite{markovic2025intermediate}.}

-Here we present a systematic analysis of resistivity dipoles at holes in a thin metallic Bi film, clearly demonstrating the transition from diffusive to Landauer resistivity dipoles as the defect size decreases below the carrier mean free path.
-Our results thus provide real-space evidence for the fundamental transport limit postulated by Landauer more than 60 years ago.
-For our work, we used the J\"ulich multi-tip scanning tunneling microscopy (STM) platform\cite{cherepanov2012ultra, Luepke2015, voigtlander2018invited} to perform \textit{in situ} transport measurements on the as-grown films.
+Here we present a systematic analysis of resistivity dipoles at holes in a thin metallic Bi film, and reveal the transition from diffusive to Landauer resistivity dipoles as the defect size decreases below the carrier mean free path.
+Our results thus provide nanoscale real-space evidence for the fundamental transport limit postulated by Landauer more than 60 years ago.